 Extra care housing doesn’t suit everyone.
 Some disadvantages include:

 - eligibility criteria can be difficult to meet, particularly if the provider is a council or housing association – your needs may be too low or too high

 - the amount of care and support can vary from scheme to scheme

-Some people may find it difficult to adjust to living in housing aimed just at older people.
+Some people may find it difficult to adjust to living only with other people of the same age.

 Finding a scheme